rfdearborn/dbt-docs-to-notion/README.md

 # dbt-docs-to-notion

-A Github action for exporting dbt model docs to a Notion database, where they can be conveniently consumed (especially by casual users in your org).
+A Github action for exporting dbt docs to a Notion database, where they can be conveniently consumed (especially by casual users in your org).

 ## Output

-A Notion database, within a parent page of your choosing, with records like this:
+A Notion database, within a parent page of your choosing, with records like this for each model that contain the same information as dbt docs:
 ![dbt docs to notion output](https://i.imgur.com/Y1EWj9l.png)

 ## Usage